-We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant which are directly relevant to specific assertions in the financial statements are those related to the reporting frameworks (the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the Local Government Act 2003).
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Authority and determined that the most significant which are directly relevant to specific assertions in the financial statements are those related to the reporting frameworks (the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, the Local Government Act 2003 and the Local Government Finance Act 1988 (as amended by the Local Government Finance Act 1992 and the Local Government Finance Act 2012)).

-We enquired of management and the Audit and Regulatory Committee, concerning the Authority's policies and procedures relating to:
+We enquired of management and the Audit and Accounts Committee, concerning the Authority's policies and procedures relating to:

-- the identification, evaluation and compliance with laws and regulations; - · the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations.
+- the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations.

-We enquired of management, internal audit and the Audit and Regulatory Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud.
+We enquired of management, internal audit and the Audit and Accounts Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud.

 We assessed the susceptibility of the Authority's financial statements to material misstatement, including how fraud might occur, by evaluating management's incentives and opportunities for manipulation of the financial statements.
-This included the evaluation of the risk of management override of controls, and review of accounting policies.
-We determined that the principal risks were in relation to non-routine journal entries, and key accounting estimates around the valuation of council dwellings, other land and buildings, surplus assets and the valuation of net pension surplus.
+This included the evaluation of the risk of management override of controls.
+We determined that the principal risks were in relation to non-routine journal entries and key accounting estimates around the valuation of other land and buildings and the valuation of the net pension liability.
 Our audit procedures involved:

-- evaluation of the design effectiveness of controls that management has in place to prevent and detect fraud. - journal entry testing, with a focus on non-routine transactions within identified risk criteria including, journals posted by senior officers, large year-end and post year-end journals, journals posted by system administrators and journals that move revenue expenditure to capital, - challenging assumptions and judgements made by management in its significant accounting estimates in respect of respect of valuation of council dwellings, other land and buildings, surplus assets and defined benefit pensions liability and asset valuations; , and - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item.
+- evaluation of the design effectiveness of controls that management has in place to prevent and detect fraud, - journal entry testing, with a focus on non-routine transactions within identified risk criteria including, journals posted by senior officers, large year-end and post year-end journals and journals transferring amounts to and from other councils,

+- challenging assumptions and judgements made by management in its significant accounting estimates in respect of respect of valuation of other land and buildings and the net pension liability; and - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item.

 These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
 The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.
+Also, the further removed noncompliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.